Christxpherv/WebFrameworksFinalProject/README.md

 Regarding sorting or searching, I think sorting the data would be more beneficial to implement because most websites allow the users to sort the data by their price.
 So, for the products model and html page, I plan on implementing a sort function that is capable of sorting based on price, in ascending order.
 No current plans for the category model.

 **Updates:** I made it so that the sort feature can sort based on whatever attribute the user chooses to follow the guidelines of the project, therefore, now the user can select their desired attribute and update it!
+Also added server side sorting to the category model!

 ## Logic/Pseudocode